Tughril I: Family

-The Battle of Dandanaqan shortly took place near Merv, where the army of Mas'ud was defeated by a much smaller army under Tughril, his brother Chaghri Beg, and the Kakuyid prince Faramurz.
+The Battle of Dandanaqan shortly took place near Merv, where the army of Mas'ud was defeated by a smaller army under Tughril, his brother Chaghri Beg, and the Kakuyid prince Faramurz.
 Mas'ud thus permanently lost control of all of western Khorasan.
 This victory marked the foundation of the Seljuk Empire, which was now rapidly expanding west.

 Tughril then installed Chagri as the governor of Khorasan and prevented a Ghaznavid reconquest, then moved on to the conquest of the Iranian plateau from 1040 to 1044; in 1041–1042, Tughril conquered Tabaristan and Gurgan, and appointed a certain Mardavij ibn Bishui as the governor of the region.
 In 1042/3, he conquered Ray and Qazvin, and at the same his suzerainty was acknowledged by the Justanid ruler of Daylam.
 The Sallarid ruler of Shamiran also shortly acknowledged his overlordship.
 In 1054, Tughril forced the Rawadid ruler of Azerbaijan, Abu Mansur Wahsudan, to acknowledge his authority.
 Tughril's name was placed in the khutba (Friday prayer), while a son of Wahsudan, possibly Abu'l-Hayja Manuchihr, was sent as a Seljuk hostage to Khurasan.
 In the same year, Tughril's forces were contending in Anatolia with the Byzantines.

 In 1055 he was commissioned by the Abbasid Caliph Al-Qa'im to recapture Baghdad from the Buyids.
 A revolt by Turcoman forces under his foster brother İbrahim Yinal and the efforts of Buyid forces led to the loss of the city to the Fatimid Caliph in 1058.
 Two years later Tughril crushed the rebellion, personally strangling İbrahim with his bowstring and entered Baghdad.
 He then married the daughter of the Abbasid Caliph near the city of Tabriz.

-Death and succession

-Tughril died on 4 October 1063 in Ray, at the age of seventy.
-Having no children, he had nominated his infant nephew Sulayman (a son of Chaghri Beg) as his successor.
-The vizier al-Kunduri supported this choice and may have been the one to suggest it to greatly expand his authority as the regent of the child.
-The succession was contested by Chaghri Beg's more competent and elder son Alp Arslan, who had ruled Khurasan since his father's death in 1059.
-Alp Arslan quickly asserted his authority over the whole empire, becoming the first Seljuk ruler to rule over both Tughril's and Chaghri's lands.